beetlesoup/beetlesoup.github.io/README.md

 ...
 Yess!!
 I did it! "how to make a div container a link": just put the button inside the a href tag. hehehehe feels like cheating but also kind of feels like a nice solution.

 6. Yallaaah make an expandible (collapsable) div inside a lil background-color div https://www.w3schools.com/howto/howto_js_collapsible.asp

+I made a delightful one but...
+I'd rather have my article notes be more concise.
+The collapsible part is.... unneccessary at this time.
+Pain.

+Oh, well.
+Kill your darlings.
+It also looked a little better before- I mean, now.
+The collapsible never happened.